-First, the principal - the European Commission - draws contracts for each of two agents: prudent "North" and imprudent "South".
-Since she does not know what will be the state of the nature, she can only design a contact contingent on the overall future state of public finance.
-The information she has is imperfect but, since she is aware of the reputation of the agents, it is not incomplete.
+First, the principal - the European Commission (EC)- draws contracts for each of two agents: prudent "North" and imprudent "South".
+Since it does not know what will be the state of the nature, it can only design a contact contingent on the overall future state of public finance.
+The information the EC has is imperfect but, since it is aware of the reputation of the agents, it is not incomplete.
 The principal knows what might be the influence of shocks and what effects exerted effort may have on public finance.
-Thus, she may attempt to design a contract that enforces compliance with the desirable effort.
+Thus, the EC may attempt to design a contract that enforces compliance with the desirable effort.
 In the next step, agents, without knowledge of the future state of their economies, decide if to accept the contract or not.
 What follows is realization of shocks and, contingent to this, the effort exerted by agents.
 In the final stage the principal observes the outcome and agents' pays-off.